LezWatch/lezwatchtv-wporg/readme.txt

 === LezWatch.TV News and Information ===
 Contributors: Ipstenu, liljimmi
-Tags: television, queer, lesbian, tv, lezwatchtv Requires at least: 4.8
+Tags: television, queer, lesbian, tv, block
+Requires at least: 4.8
 Tested up to: 5.4
-Stable tag: 1.2
+Stable tag: 1.2.1
 License: GPLv2 (or Later)

 Display information on queer female, transgender, and non-binary representation on TV.
 Brought to you by LezWatch.TV.